 Should You Use DUP Powerlifting Training?

-Like I said earlier, DUP for powerlifting is a superior model that allows us to adjust volume and intensities throughout the week.
-As we read earlier, any style of programming can contribute to well earned gains.
+DUP for powerlifting is a superior model that allows us to adjust volume and intensities throughout the week.
+However, any programming style can contribute to well-earned gains.

-Benefits are earned in varying intensities and volume throughout the week.
+Benefits are earned in varying intensities and volumes throughout the week.
 This allows for greater preparation when transitioning to different blocks and greater practice with heavier loads and intensities

 Related Article: 10 Tips For Powerlifting With A Physical Job